Our science and contacts (PSMB)

 The Board encourages broad multi-faceted approaches to problem-based research questions.
 Multimodal data integration from different sources – for example, genetics with metabolomics, data from animal and human studies – capitalises on technological advances in computational studies and ways to acquire, analyse and curate big data.
 This opens new ways to conduct multidisciplinary team science and may become a key driver of exciting advances in health sciences.
 The stimulation of research questions through interrogating big data is an essential link to the MRC Partnership Institute Health Data Research UK.

 The new PSMB opportunities sit alongside nutrition (including links with global nutrition and NCDs) which is an on-going opportunity.
 The MRC has identified three areas of urgent activity in order to revitalise nutrition research: build the UK research base; tackle global nutrition challenges; and work with a range of stakeholders such as the food industry to improve nutrition and health.
 This follows a review of nutrition and human health research (PDF, 3.00MB) which the MRC conducted in partnership with the National Institute for Health Research.
-Read more information on the MRC priorities in nutrition.
+Read more information on the MRC priorities in nutrition and the Mechanistic research in nutrition.

 - New Investigator Research Grants - supporting researchers towards becoming independent investigators.